martin-d-wojcik/guy-richie-movie-db/README.md

-# Guy Ritchie Movies
+# Guy Ritchie Movies REST service

-A Spring Boot application with an PostgreSQL database soon to be containerized.
+This is Spring Boot app that uses a PostgreSQL database.
+The app is containerized with Docker Compose.
-The database consists of two tables, movies and actors.
+The database has two tables, Movies and Actors.

 ---
 ## Installation
-Build and start the by running the command from project root:
+Build and start the by running the command from project root
 ```
 docker-compose up
 ```